book-cover

 Oga you dey cause traffic for here!”
 A man was slapping his Venza and it annoyed him.
 A motorcyclist drove past and shouted, “Drunkard!” and Fola burst into laughter.
 She liked to laugh, especially when she did not understand why Nigerians behaved the way they did.
 That was after he had offered a one thousand naira bribe to airport police for wrong parking.

-“Let me help you,” he said and he logged her box into the trunk.
+“Let me help you,” he said, logging her box into the trunk.
 He drove, and the breeze softened the sweat forming on his forehead from the cursing, honking, persuasion, and airport police ordeal.
 Fola’s skin was clear as day; supple and glistening from the morning sun.
 He thought about Mendy and felt guilty, even more so, when Fola brought it up.

 “The woman in the airport with you, that is your wife,” it sounded more like a statement than a question.
 She charmed him some more with those eyes.
 Of course, he was not going to lie about Mendy and he wanted nothing more than to help a damsel in distress.
 But he knew, deep within himself, something unexplainable attracted him to Fola.
 He would be restless if he let her go.